dahalsweekar/TextBoxes---Compatible-with-python-3.10/README.md

 # TextBoxes: A Fast Text Detector with a Single Deep Neural Network

-This code is inherited from TextBox Detection @ https://github.com/MhLiao/TextBoxes.
+This code is inherited from https://github.com/MhLiao/TextBoxes.
 The Caffe is made compatible with Python 3.10.

 ## Abstract
 This project introduces a trainable text detection model specifically designed for detecting Nepali handwritten scripts.
 The network is optimized for fast text detection on custom Nepali handwritten texts.
 It utilizes the VGG-16 architecture as its backbone and incorporates custom-designed top layers to handle the varying sizes of text found in camera-captured scripts.